100-Billion-Atom Molecular Dynamics Simulation of Acoustic Cavitation in a Simple Liquid: Results

 Despite these oscillations, the generation of cavitation bubbles remains strongly localized near the horn.
 In the far field, the void fraction remains much lower than that of near the horn.
 This indicates that bubble activity does not propagate deeply into the bulk liquid, and cavitation is sustained primarily in the vicinity of the horn.

 Figure~\ref{fig:3} shows cross-sectional views of $yz$-plane at $x=15$ at the same time instances.
 They show numerous small bubbles uniformly distributed across the plane.
 The low-density region increases over time and becomes uniformly distributed.
-The growth of the low-density region implies the clustering of gas bubbles.
-See Supplemental Material for the video corresponding to Fig.~\ref{fig:3}, showing (c) the cross-sectional view of the $yz$-plane.
+The growth of the low-density region implies the clustering of vapor bubbles.
+See Supplemental Material for the video corresponding to Fig.~\ref{fig:3}, showing (c) the cross-sectional view of the $yz$-plane~\cite{supplemental}.

 Figure~\ref{fig:4} shows the cluster map at the same time instances.
-To estimate the growth of the gas bubble cluster, the clusters are distinguished by their ID.
+To estimate the growth of the vapor bubble cluster, the clusters are distinguished by their ID.
 The ID of the largest cluster is $0$.
-The largest cluster is shown in green.
-Clusters with IDs greater than $10$ are shown in red, while clusters consisting of only one subcell are shown in yellow.
+Single-subcell clusters are prominent at early times (Fig.~\ref{fig:4}(a)) but rapidly diminish as clusters merge into larger connected structures (Fig.~\ref{fig:4}(b)--(d)).
 The largest cluster grows rapidly over time and eventually covers the horn.
-It should be noted that part of the horn surface remains uncovered by gas phase.
-In previous simulations involving only several hundred million atoms~\cite{asano2022}, the horn surface was entirely covered by a single gas-phase region, resulting in a simple gas-liquid coexistence structure.
+It should be noted that part of the horn surface remains uncovered by vapor phase.
+In previous simulations involving only several hundred million atoms~\cite{asano2022}, the horn surface was entirely covered by a single vapor-phase region, resulting in a simple vapor-liquid coexistence structure.
 In contrast, the present large-scale system causes a more complex and heterogeneous bubble distribution, with parts of the horn surface remaining uncovered.
 A similar mesh-like structure has been observed in experiments, and such a pattern is considered a precursor to the cone-shaped bubble clouds that generate extremely intense cavitation field~\cite{moussatov2003}.
-See Supplemental Material for the video corresponding to Fig.~\ref{fig:4}, showing (d) the growth of bubble clusters.
+See Supplemental Material for the video corresponding to Fig.~\ref{fig:4}, showing (d) the growth of bubble clusters~\cite{supplemental}.